 Analyzing FuboTV's Unusual Options Activity

-Shares of FuboTV (NYSE:FUBO) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $27.14.
+Shares of FuboTV (NYSE:FUBO) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $27.52.

 Three Signs Of Unusual Options Activity